jfrog/frogbot/docs/install-azure-repos.md

             # JF_PULL_REQUEST_TITLE_TEMPLATE: "[🐸 Frogbot] Upgrade ${IMPACTED_PACKAGE} to to ${FIX_VERSION}"

             # [Optional, Default: "FALSE"]
-            # If true, Frogbot creates a single pull request with all the fixes.
+            # If TRUE, Frogbot creates a single pull request with all the fixes.
-            # If false, Frogbot creates a separate pull request for each fix.
+            # If FALSE, Frogbot creates a separate pull request for each fix.
             # JF_GIT_AGGREGATE_FIXES: "FALSE"

          inputs: